Best 20 Places To Visit Near Guruvayur For Nature, Culture & Adventure

 Photo: Rameshng / Wikimedia Commons

-One of the major points of interest for wildlife and history enthusiasts in Thrissur is the Thrissur Zoo and State Museum, located about 29 km from the famous Guruvayur temple.
+One of the major points of interest for wildlife and history enthusiasts in Thrissur is the Thrissur Zoo and State Museum.
 Known as a prominent zoo near Guruvayur temple, this attraction houses a variety of animals including big cats, elephants, and some rare bird species.
 Adjacent to the zoo, the State Museum showcases Kerala’s archaeological artefacts, ancient manuscripts, and cultural exhibits, offering visitors a deeper understanding of the region’s rich heritage.
 If you’re a history buff, this place is a must-visit.

 13. Peechi-Vazhani Wildlife Sanctuary